Azure/slm-innovator-lab/README.md

 # SLM Innovator Lab

 Unlock the full potential of your AI projects with the SLM Innovator Lab, powered by the Azure AI/ML Platform.
 Our lab is tailored for customers who excel in fine-tuning and deploying multiple SLM models on Azure, as well as those aiming to optimize base model performance through fine-tuning to create RAG applications.
-With the advanced capabilities of AI Studio, you can establish efficient and scalable LLMOps.
+With the advanced capabilities of AI Foundry, you can establish efficient and scalable LLMOps.

 This hands-on lab is suitable for the following purposes: